kkilobyte/ditch-cros/readme.md

 ## Method 4: Libreboot (basically FullROM for two ARM Chromebooks)
 Libreboot, a Coreboot distro, has [*official* Chromebook support](https://libreboot.org/docs/install/chromebooks.html) but only for "nyan" and "gru" Chrome devices.

+1. Back up all data using a cloud service or external media.
+2. Make sure FWMP is disabled and you are unenrolled.
+If you are enrolled, you can use [the unenrollment guide](/unenroll.md).
+If you are not using a business device, FWMP should already be disabled.
+3. Enable Developer Mode by by pressing `esc+⟳+⏻ ` (`esc+refresh+power`) and then press `ctrl+d`.
+You MUST be using the internal keyboard.
+4. When your Chromebook says "OS Verification is turned off", press `ctrl+d` again.

 # Issues
 ## General
 1. No Ubuntu support.
 (Fuck Canonical and Ubuntu anyways.)